A7med-Amin/football-champions-predictor-by-season/README.md

 ## Project Overview

 This repository hosts the code and documentation for the CMPS451 project titled "Predicting Football Champions by Season".
 The project leverages historical football data to predict which team will win the championship in a given season.
-This analysis not only satisfies the curiosity of sports enthusiasts but also provides valuable insights for betting companies, sports analytics firms, and clubs, enhancing decision-making related to investments, betting odds, and team strategies.
+This analysis not only satisfies the curiosity of sports enthusiasts but also provides valuable insights for sports analytics firms, and clubs, enhancing decision-making related to investments and team strategies.

+It's important to <b>note<\b> that we do not endorse or support betting activities.
+Our focus was solely on leveraging historical football data to predict season champions and enhance decision-making processes related to investments and team strategies.

 ## Datasets